MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/creating-and-testing-microsoft-edge-extension-packages.md

 ---
 description: Learn about how to package up your Edge extension manually and test it to see if it's packaged correctly.
-title: Extensions: Creating and testing Microsoft Edge extension packages - Microsoft Edge Development
+title: Extensions - Creating and testing Microsoft Edge extension packages - Microsoft Edge Development
 author: abbycar
 ---